The Beginners Guide To Pour Over Coffee

 Pour Over Coffee Ratio

-The water ratio is where you have the most control over your coffee’s flavor.
+The water ratio is where you have the most control over your coffee’s flavour.
 Strong or weak?
 Rich or mild?
 Blah or bitter?
 Here’s how to nail the perfect brew.

 The Specialty Coffee Association’s “golden ratio” recommends 55 grams of coffee per liter of water (1).
-That’s just under two ounces of beans per quart, or 9-11 grams for every 6-ounce cup.
+That works out to be around 9-11 grams for every 180-ml cup.
 A few taps on the calculator and this works out to an 18:1 water-to-coffee ratio.

 But some baristas brew at 16:1 or 19:1.
 Why?
 Because they like the way their coffee tastes.